 Our institutional management and structure

-Implementation of the strategy and policies approved by the Board is the executive responsibility of the Principal and the Executive team.
-The Principal is Chief Executive of the College with powers delegated by the Board to lead and manage the institution aligned to the College’s strategic plan.
-The Principal is supported by the Executive Team and a number of Management Groups:
+Implementation of the strategy and policies approved by the Board is the executive responsibility of the Vice-Chancellor and the Executive team.
+The Vice-Chancellor is Chief Executive of the College with powers delegated by the Board to lead and manage the institution aligned to the College’s strategic plan.
+The Vice-Chancellor is supported by the Executive Team and a number of Management Groups:

 - Senior Management Group